How to Get Landscaping Clients: 12 Proven Tactics

 5. Referral Incentives ($25–$50 Per Referral)

 Your existing customers are your best salespeople — but they won't refer you unless you ask and make it worth their while.
-I offer a $25 credit toward their next service for every referral that becomes a recurring customer.
-Some guys do $50 or a free mow.
-The math works either way: my average customer is worth about $2,400/year, so paying $25–$50 to acquire one is a no-brainer.
+Offer a $25 credit toward their next service for every referral that becomes a recurring customer.
+Some operators do $50 or a free mow.
+The math works when the average recurring customer is worth far more than the incentive.

 Close rate on referrals: 55–60%.
 That's the highest of any channel because the trust is already established.
-I send a simple text to all my customers twice a year: "Hey [Name], if you know anyone who needs lawn care, I'm offering a $25 credit for every referral.
+Send a simple text twice a year: "Hey [Name], if you know anyone who needs lawn care, we're offering a $25 credit for every referral.
 Thanks for the continued business!"

 6. Door Hangers in Target Neighborhoods ($0.15–$0.30 Each)